holtzapfel/MenuMaker/README.md

 ...
 }
 ```
-That is it!
+Those are the beginning steps.
+Please read the [MenuMaker Wiki](https://github.com/holtzapfel/MenuMaker/wiki) for more usage information.
 Enjoy!

-For more help, see the [MenuMaker Wiki](https://github.com/holtzapfel/MenuMaker/wiki).